lmc-eu/spirit-design-system/packages/web/src/scss/components/Timeline/README.md

 ### Size

 The `Timeline--<size>` class controls the size of all markers within the timeline.
+This applies to all marker types: number markers, dot markers, and icon markers.
+The size affects both the marker container dimensions and the marker content.

 ```html
 <ol class="Timeline Timeline--small">